 Our International Team of therapists are also available and schedule both group and individual sessions on an outpatient basis.
 This service is also available to our Secondary Care Clients.

-Secondary care is transitional living, for those who have completed at least 10 week’s primary care treatment either at The Wave Kuala Lumpur or at a treatment centre, hospital or facility able to provide a referral letter recommending transitional care/supported living.
+Secondary care is transitional living, for those who have completed at least 12 weeks of primary care treatment either at The Wave Kuala Lumpur or at a treatment centre, hospital or facility able to provide a referral letter recommending transitional care/supported living.